SvrAdityaReddy/Inter_Device_Communication_Protocols/README.md

 * __Baud rate :__
     It is the approximate rate at which data can be transmitted.
 Approximately the time period of one bit in a UART transmission is inverse of *Baud rate*.

+### Synchronizing and Sampling

+One way we could sample the data is to transmit bit on *positive edge* of a *clock cycle* and on receiver side is to sample the data received on every *negative edge* of *clock cycle*.</br>

+But as the name *UART* suggest it is *asynchronous* we donot have a clock to synchronize the *transmitter* and *receiver*.
+The receiver's sequence starts with falling edge of start bit.
+The *receiver's internal clock* is entirely *independent* of *transmitter's internal clock* and the __falling edge__ of a __start bit__ can occur at any point in the *receiver's clock cycle*.
+So, for this we try to make __positive edge__ of *receiver's clock* occur nearly at __middle__ of the bit.
+To ensure this we make the baud rate of receiver's clock to be much *higher* than transmitter's (actual baud rate) by a factor of 8 or 16 or 32.

 ## Serial Peripheral Interface (SPI)

 ## References